 Shivering with cold, Scrooge stands in the silent gloom of the doorway.
 A large gargoyle-head door-knocker glares at him inscrutably.
-Scrooge finds the right key and places it in the lock As he looks up, the gargoyle-head in the door-knocker becomes a human face.
-Suffused with a ghastly light, it stares at Scrooge and breathes his name in a deep mournful voice
+Scrooge finds the right key and places it in the lock.
+As he looks up,

+Projected video. the gargoyle-head in the door-knocker becomes a human face.
+Suffused with a ghastly light, it stares at Scrooge and breathes his name in a deep mournful voice(recorded)

-Marley's face Scroo-0-0-ge Scrooge (transfixed with terror) Marley?
+Marley's face Scroo-0-0-ge ...

+Scrooge (transfixed with terror) Marley?
 Jacob Marley?

 Marley's face Scroo-0-0-ge!

 The ghastly light fades.
-Scrooge shakes his head and goes inside
+Scrooge shakes his head and goes through doorway 1.